-Plant breeding is a numbers game, that is, the more unique progeny a breeding program can evaluate, the higher their chances of identifying breeding lines with significantly improved performance.
+Plant breeding is a numbers game.
+The more unique progeny a breeding program can evaluate, the higher their chances of identifying breeding lines with significantly improved performance.
 Equally important to breeding data quantity is data quality.
-Therefore, it is incumbent on breeders to continually investigate and develop improved methods of phenotyping that are faster, more precise, cheaper, or all of these things.
+Therefore, it is incumbent on breeders to continually investigate and develop improved methods of phenotyping that are faster, more